sfigg/commercialization-public/design/device-experiences/windows-hello-driver-signing.md

 A driver will always undergo manual approval to obtain the Windows Hello signature.
 Updates to approved drivers can refer to previous submissions for faster approval.
 Drivers must undergo a new review if it applies to a new sensor, or if changes to the matching engine have occurred that impact FAR, FRR, or presentation attack detection.

-For the initial pre-release and release builds of Window 10, version 1703 in 2017, a period of auditing will verify drivers are being signed.
-Sensors that are not signed during this period will continue to work.
-Vendors responsible for drivers that are not signed will be instructed to perform the signing process and upload the signed driver to Windows Update.

-The biometric signature enforcement date is 6/1/2017, after which drivers that do not contain the bio signature will not be loaded and will no longer work with Windows Hello.
+The biometric signature enforcement date is 6/1/2017, after which drivers that do not contain the appropriate signature will no longer work with Windows Hello.

 ###Step One: Create a biometric driver
 Follow the instructions here to create a biometric driver: https://msdn.microsoft.com/en-us/library/windows/desktop/dd401509(v=vs.85).aspx

-###Step Two:Test your sensor and self-validate
+###Step Two: Test your sensor and self-validate
-Self validate the sensor and diver to ensure they meet Microsoft’s biometric requirements (Windows 10 Hello FPR – Biometric Requirements v*) and report findings in the Fingerprint Security Review Template (Windows 10 Hello FPR – Security Review Template v*).
-Both of these documents can be found within the Fingerprint partner package on Connect.
+Self validate the sensor and driver to ensure they meet Microsoft’s biometric requirements.
+For more information, see the following two documents that you can find in the Fingerprint reader partner package on http://connect.microsoft.com.
 If you do not have access to Connect, contact your Microsoft representative.
+*Windows 10 Hello FPR – Biometric Requirements *Windows 10 Hello FPR – Security Review Template

 ###Step Three: Modify the driver configuration xml file
-When you submit your driver, the Windows 10, version 1703 Fingerprint HLK test will check to ensure that the <vendorCompliance> and <securityReview> tag are included with the following fields:
+The Windows 10, version 1703 Fingerprint HLK test will check to ensure that the <vendorCompliance> and <securityReview> tag are included with the following fields, so you need to add these tags to the file.

 **bugId**: ID number for the previous HLK submission that contains the previously approved security review information or 0 if the submission is undergoing an entirely new security review.